Monday 4 November 2024

 language tree

-This is the ice-breaking activity we´re going to do in our firsts class to get to know one another a little bit: 30/35:
+This is the ice-breaking activity to get to know one another a little bit: 30/35:

 C2 activity C1 activity